UPPMAX/programming_formalisms/docs/sessions/deployment/documentation.md

     - Try to remember what is still missing in the package!
     - Write it down.

-???- solution "Example solution from last course"
+???- solution "Example solution from earlier course"

      [programming_formalisms_project_autumn_2024](https://github.com/programming-formalisms/programming_formalisms_project_autumn_2024/blob/master/README-EXT.md)

-### Discussion of the README file
+### Discussion of the exercises

 ???- question "Discussion: Describe what you've done and why?"

     - We go through the README!
     - Teacher makes Code review if needed
+    - We go through the Wiki

 ## Going further with documentation